okcompute/p4clean/README.rst

 -----
 To clean current folder hiearchy ::

     $ p4clean

 Options::

     Usage: p4clean [options]

     Clean Perfoce local workspace.

     Options:
-      --version             Show program's version number and exit -q, --quiet           Do not print names of deleted files and folders -n, --dry-run         Print names of files and folders that would be deleted -h, --help            Show this help message and exit --exclude             Semicolon separated list of file and folder patterns to be ignored from the clean-up.
+      -n, --dry-run         Print names of files and folders that would be deleted -q, --quiet           Do not print names of deleted files and folders -e, --exclude         Semicolon separated list of file and folder patterns to be ignored from the clean-up.
+      -v, --version         Show program's version number and exit -h, --help            Show this help message and exit

 Config file
 -----------

 An optional p4clean config file can be used.
 Add a file named '.p4clean' anywhere inside the local workspace (Suggested location for .p4clean config file is workspace root).
 At launch, p4clean looks recursively up to the workspace root for this file.
 If found, matching pattern files and directories are excluded from the clean-up.

 p4clean config file example::